Tuesday, October 31, 2017

 I SEE THE LIGHT

-People told me living here would completely different from the life I'd known for 57 years.
-I didn't realize how different.
 Nothing could have prepared me.
-I wasn't given a handbook when I arrived with a chapter. titled Adjusting to life in a nursing home in 5 easy steps.
+I wasn't given a handbook when I arrived with a chapter. titled Adjusting to Life in a Nursing Home in 5 Easy Steps.
 Adjusting?
 Embracing?
 There was no way.
 When I thought about this being the place where I would spend the rest of my life.
 I got very depressed.

 I spent my first months trying to figure out how I ended up here.
 Who was the anonymous individual who reported me to the State of Missouri?
 Why now?
 It had been four years since my mom died.
 If someone felt that I was in unsafe living conditions why didn't they report me right away?
 Did someone dislike me intensely enough to turn my life upside down?
 These questions went round and round in my head.

 "Shit happens.
 You move on.
 You do the best you can."
-That was the response of the first state social worker I met with. when I told her the good, the bad and ugly of the last seven years of my life.
+That was the response of the first state social worker I met with. when I told her the good, the bad, and the ugly of the last seven years of my life.
 She was very encouraging.
 I am not sick.
 I need assistance with activities of daily living.

 Saturday, October 7, 2017